-The holders, the triple champions and the eventual winners: now that, says FFT.com's Professor Champions League, is a proper Group of Death...
+The holders, the three-times champions and the eventual winners - and only one can survive: now that, says Paul Simpson, is a proper Group of Death...

 Group C in the second round of the 1982 World Cup was the definitive Group of Death.
 It contained just three teams: Argentina, the reigning world champions; Brazil, the country that had won the World Cup most often; and Italy, who would win their third World Cup that summer.